jawah/charset_normalizer/UPGRADE.md

 Guide to upgrade your code from v1 to v2
 ----------------------------------------

   * If you are using the legacy `detect` function, that is it.
 You have nothing to do.

+## Detection

 ### Before